AminFazlMondo/deployable-awscdk-app-ts/API.md

 - *Type:* `string`[]

-Which AWS CDK modules (those that start with "@aws-cdk/") does this library require when consumed?
+Which AWS CDKv1 modules this project requires.

 ---